dylankeh/KokoHabit/README.md

 - Use to create the month view calendar for the calendar page

 [dylankeh](https://github.com/dylankeh)
-- The idea for the entire app
+- Came up with app idea

 Special thanks to my sister for designing the app icon!